Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 `global_resources`:`files`.
 The `destination` member should include a property named `shared_data_volume` which references your GlusterFS volume.
-Any files in the `source` path (matching the optional `include` and `exclude`) filters will then be ingressed into the compute nodes using the `ingressdata` action or by specifying `transfer_files_on_pool_creation` as `true` in the pool configuration json.
+Any files in the `source` path (matching the optional `include` and `exclude`) filters will then be ingressed into the compute nodes using the `data ingress` command or by specifying `transfer_files_on_pool_creation` as `true` in the pool configuration json.
 There are many configuration options under the `data_transfer` member which may help optimize for your particular scenario.